 At Dinoland, U.S.A., watch for Donald Duck and pals donned in Christmas attire to make your selfies and character photos decked with holiday cheer.
 In Pandora: The World of Avatar, Pongu Pongu features unique décor made from materials indigenous to Pandora.
 Other holiday-inspired photo-ops include Minnie and Mickey at Adventures Outpost and Dug and Russell from Pixar’s Up at Discovery Island.

 More of Disney’s Magic

 A visit to Walt Disney World during the holidays enhances your vacation with magical moments that you don’t have to stress over.
 Enjoy these and the gorgeous Disney World Resort hotel lobbies, too, as you ring in your holidays this season.
-From our home to yours, wishing you and yours a very, Merry Christmas.
+From our home to yours, we are wishing you and yours a very Merry Christmas.

 Pin This Post For Later

 Check out our other posts about Walt Disney World:

 Ranking Magic Kingdom’s Attractions